vfaergestad/mattermost-logger/README.md

 ### Docker

-A docker image of the application is available at "LINK".
+A docker image of the application is available at `ghcr.io/vfaergestad/mattermost-logger`.

 Run with docker compose:
 ```yaml